guillemontecinos/itp-residency-2020-2021/system-design-workshop/system-design-workshop.md

 Every system, whatever actions it performs, can be understood as a box whose behavior inside is unknown, that takes an `Input` and uses it to generate an `Output`.
 This is the simplest system we can have.

 #### Shannon's model of communication – An example
-Let's take, for example, [Shannon's model of communication (1948)](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=6773024&tag=1) which simplifies the process of communication between and emissor and a receiver to a series of boxes and lines that describe a flow of information.
-The `Information Source` –let's say you– emmits a message which is sent over the communication channelby the `Transmitter` –let's say your phone.
-The `Transmitter` receives the `Message` as an `input` and processes it converting it into a `Signal`.
+Let's take, for example, [Shannon's model of communication (1948)](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=6773024&tag=1) which sistematizes the process of communication between an emissor and a receiver as a series of boxes and arrows that describe a flow of information.
+The `Information Source` –let's say you– emmits a message which is sent over the communication channel by the `Transmitter` –let's say your phone.
+The `Transmitter` receives the `Message` converts it into a `Signal`.
 Then, the `Signal` gets into the communication chanel (the box in the center) which also receives the noise comming from the `Noise Source`.
-Subsequently, the `Receiver` takes the `Received Signal` which is the `Signal` after being affected by `noise` in the communication channel, and converts it into a `Message` that is received by the receiver at the `Destination`.
+Subsequently, the `Receiver` takes the `Received Signal` which is the `Signal` after being affected by `noise`, and converts it in a `Message` received at the `Destination`.

 <p align="center">
   <img src="https://github.com/guillemontecinos/itp_residency_2020_2021/blob/master/system-design-workshop/assets/shannon-communication.jpg" align="middle" width="80%">
 </p>

-As you see, with a simple diagram composed by boxes and arrows we can ilustrate a logical flow of information where an `Input` is affected by a `System` and then converted into an `Output`.
-We can go further by simplifying Shannon's model by detecting which are the `input`, `output` and `system`.
-As you can guess, the input is the message comming from the `Information Source`, while the output is the message getting to the `Destination`.
+With a simple diagram composed by boxes and arrows we can ilustrate a logical flow of information where an `Input` is affected by a `System` and then converted to an `Output`.
+We can go further and simplify Shannon's model by detecting which are the `input`, `output` and `system`.
+It's clear that the input is the message incoming from the `Information Source`, while the output is the message getting to the `Destination`.
 Then, the `System` –in our analysis– is composed of the `Transmitter`, the `Noise Source`, the channel and the `Receiver`.

 <p align="center">
   <img src="https://github.com/guillemontecinos/itp_residency_2020_2021/blob/master/system-design-workshop/assets/shannon-communication-simplified.jpg" align="middle" width="80%">
 </p>

 #### Jim Campbell's Formula for Computer Art
-*Formula for Computer Art* is an animated piece by the artist Jim Campbell that –quoting [Golan Levin](http://www.flong.com/texts/essays/see_this_sound_old/)– *mischievously implies that the inputs to many data-mapping artworks may be fundamentally arbitrary and thus interchangeable*.
+*Formula for Computer Art* is an animated piece by the artist Jim Campbell that –quoting [Golan Levin](http://www.flong.com/texts/essays/see_this_sound_old/)– *"mischievously implies that the inputs to many data-mapping artworks may be fundamentally arbitrary and thus interchangeable"*.
 Even though the piece criticizes the *flexibility* and *arbitrariness* in which interactive systems can be designed, it uses the formal language of diagrams to do it, so we can use it as a guide to think about systems.

 <p align="center">